 Risen focaccia dough in a 9x13-inch pan.

 … it’s time to dimple it!
-You can use simply olive oil and salt — I recommend good, flaky sea salt for this.
+You can simply use olive oil and salt — I recommend good, flaky sea salt for this.
 Note, the dough in the photo below spent three days in the fridge, and the dough was super bubbly!

 Dimpled focaccia dough.